 July 4th celebrations in the USA are patriotic affairs and bring a celebratory vibe across the country; head to the east coast for the most pleasant conditions.
 It's also an ideal time to spot killer whales in Puget Sound or watch bears fish for salmon in Alaska.
-Meanwhile, in Canada, catch the Calgary Stampede and enjoy an action-packed rodeo, or head for the national parks (but book well in advance).
+Meanwhile, in Canada, catch the Calgary Stampede and enjoy an action-packed rodeo, or head for the country's magnificent national parks.

 In Africa, the Kenyan Masai Mara migration season begins – a breathtaking spectacle – while safaris and whale spotting in South Africa are also in season.
 Down under, Australia's Queensland, Northern Territory and Northern Western regions benefit from sunny, warm days.
 Spot native wildlife in the vast Outback or head to the outer islands of the iconic Great Barrier Reef for superb diving and snorkelling.

 While many people consider Asia to be inaccessible due to the monsoon rains, July is in fact the best time to visit Thailand and Malaysia's east coasts, as well as Borneo and Indonesia.
 However, it's advisable to plan your visit for the first half of the month before the school holidays start, if you want to avoid the crowds.